European Network of Cultural Centres (ENCC)

 Incubator 2024

-The 2024 edition of our mentoring programme on EU project writing will take place in Valletta, Malta, hosted by our member Spazju Kreattiv
+The 2024 edition of our mentoring programme on EU project writing took place in Valletta, Malta, hosted by our member Spazju Kreattiv

-This coming autumn, our flagship training programme on European project writing will land in Malta.
-The retreat will be hosted by our local member Spazju Kreattiv at their stunning premises in the St James Cavalier fortress, at the heart of Valletta.
+This year, our flagship training programme on European project writing landed in Malta.
+The retreat was hosted by our local member Spazju Kreattiv at their stunning premises in the St James Cavalier fortress, at the heart of Valletta.

 Our trainers are experts with diverse backgrounds and sound professional experience in EU cooperation projects in the field of culture.
 Discover the five trainers we invited this year: